aristobalLangouste/PHEIGES/README.md

 Jupyter notebook, cured NGS data and exported plots use for the NGS data analysis in Fig. 5.c.

 ## PHEIGES_coupling
-Jupyter notebook plaque count data and data analysis used for the estimation of phenotype/genotype coupling in Fig. 4.d, 4.e and supplementary figure 18.
+Jupyter notebook containing plaque count data and data analysis used for the estimation of phenotype/genotype coupling in Fig. 4.d, 4.e and supplementary figure 18.

 ## PHEIGES kinetics
 Jupyter notebook, plate reader data and exported plots used in the phage infection kinetics in Fig. 2.d, 6.b and Supplementary Figures 8, 10-a, -b, -c, -d and 31.